Attentional Prototype Inference for Few-Shot Segmentation: Introduction

 To alleviate the scarcity of annotated data, most existing works extract supervisory information for the objects from a small set of support images.
-Inspired by the prototype theory from cognitive science \cite{rosch1973natural,zhen2020blearning} and prototype networks for few-shot classification \cite{snell2017prototypical}, many semantic segmentation models are designed to learn a prototype vector to represent a category in the support set~\cite{nguyen2019feature_boost,zhang2018sg_sgone,dong2018few_pl,wang2019panet_panet,siam2019amp_amp}.
+Inspired by the prototype theory from cognitive science \cite{rosch1973natural} and prototype networks for few-shot classification \cite{snell2017prototypical}, many segmentation models are designed to learn a prototype vector to represent a category in the support set ~\cite{li2021adaptive}.
 The optimization goal is then to obtain a shared feature extractor that generalizes to the segmentation of new objects \cite{dong2018few_pl}.
 While prototype-based methods have shown great efficiency in few-shot segmentation, there still exist three major deficiencies.
 1) existing methods map the support images into a deterministic prototype vector, which is often ambiguous and vulnerable to noise under the few-shot setting, especially for one-shot learning tasks.
+As illustrated in Figure \ref{fig:example}, intrinsic ambiguities usually exist in images.
+Deterministic models neglect those ambiguities and merely provide the most likely hypothesis that might cause sub-optimal decision.
 2) The prototype vector loses the structure information of the object in the query image.
 3) A deterministic prototype vector contains only its first-order statistics, which are unable to represent large intra-class variations of objects in the same category.
-To address these issues, we propose a probabilistic latent variable framework, referred to as attentional prototype inference (API), for few-shot semantic segmentation.
+To address these issues, we propose a probabilistic latent variable framework, referred to as attentional prototype inference (API), for few-shot segmentation.